100 Climate-neutral Cities by 2030 – by and for the Citizens

 Communities have a significant impact in driving change and citizens have indicated that they want to take an active role in shaping the future.
 To effectuate a systemic transformation, a new city governance model will need to be established, involving all city stakeholders not limited to traditional governance systems: political actors, users, producers, consumers or owners of buildings and transport means.
 The Contract will give the community an active role as co-designers, co-creators, and co-implementors.
 It states that at least 1% of EU funding within the framework of the Contract should be allocated towards the support of citizen initiatives, with freedom to experiment.

-With Mission ‘Green Cities’ Europe will position themselves as the leader of the urban transition towards climate neutrality.
+Through developing 100 ‘Green Cities’ Europe will position themselves as the leader of the urban transition towards climate neutrality.
 Not only will this significantly impact the climate, it is also expected to create new investment opportunities, jobs, and consequently, economic growth.

 Diffusion of technology is a crucial aspect of the transition, and innovation will be supported and promoted.
 Today, only ~12% of city big data is exploited for decision making and city governance.
 The EC aims to use and boost the potential of ICT to transform the way products are designed, manufactured, used and recycled.
 Using a high-quality connectivity infrastructure, a new open digital environment can be created to perform climate impact modeling, and empower and involve end users.